shravya-9723/Business-Card/README.md

 👩‍💻 **[Shravya Palegarthuli](https://github.com/shravya-9723)**

 ## 🙏 Acknowledgements

 A heartfelt thanks to the incredible **[Scrimba Community](https://scrimba.com/)** for providing such an engaging platform to learn and grow as a developer.

 Special appreciation to **[Per Harald Borgen](https://github.com/perborgen)** — co-founder of Scrimba and a fantastic mentor — for his guidance, teaching style, and inspiration throughout this project.
 Your tutorials made building this Business Card project both fun and educational!

+Special appreciation to **[Per Harald Borgen](https://github.com/perborgen)** — co-founder of Scrimba and a fantastic mentor — for his guidance, teaching style, and inspiration throughout this project.
+Your tutorials made building this Business Card project both fun and educational!